joomla-extensions/weblinks/README.md

 Prüfe Konnektivität ...
 Fertig.
 ```

 Are you new with github?
-Here you can find informations about setting it up: https://help.github.com/articles/set-up-git/
+Here you can find information about setting it up: https://help.github.com/articles/set-up-git/
 If you get an error you can try git clone https://github.com:joomla-extensions/weblinks.git instead of git clone git@github.com:joomla-extensions/weblinks.git